jodykpw/centos8-ansible-playbook/README.md

 - 📖 `docker.yml` Integrated with the [geerlingguy/ansible-role-docker](https://github.com/geerlingguy/ansible-role-docker).

+- 📖 `rsnapshot.yml` Is used to configure and manage the rsnapshot backup.

 ## 📑 To Do

-- [] `rsnapshot`: Contains tasks for configuring Rsnapshot backups.
+- [] `podman`: Ansible Role for Podman Installation.

 Or more...